muammar/mkchromecast/README.md

 ### TODO

 * Check all codecs used with ffmpeg, quality, and stability.
-* Verify all exceptions when menu bar fails.
+* Verify all exceptions when the system tray menu fails.
 * Check that the index of the cast selected is correctly passed in the system tray.
 * Generate a standalone Mac OS X application.